-The Course Applicability System, u.select, is a web-based tool used to see how courses taken at one institution transfer and apply toward a degree at another institution.
-All Ohio two-year and four-year public colleges and universities use u.select.
-Directions for accessing and registering to use u.select are available in brochures in the Admissions Office or from the transfer coordinator.
-Once a student becomes a member of u.select(free), he/she can:
+Transferology is a web-based tool used to see how courses taken at one institution transfer and apply toward a degree at another institution.
+All Ohio two-year and four-year public colleges and universities use Transferology.
+Directions for accessing and registering to use Transferology are available in brochures in the Admissions Office or from the transfer coordinator.
+Once a student becomes a member of Transferology (free), he/she can: